 With the current trends of hybrid or cloud-based models, the number of resources can increase or decrease in no time.

 What is the main difference between vulnerability scanning and penetration testing?

 Vulnerability scanning vs penetration testing is a popular question, and sometimes both terms are used interchangeably.
 Technically they are two different service offerings with differences in price, scope, depth and output focus.

-Vulnerability scanning is aimed at identifying, quantifying and categorising security vulnerabilities in a network.
+Vulnerability scan is aimed at identifying, quantifying and categorising security vulnerabilities in a network.
 This provides an insight into cyber security risks affecting your infrastructure.

 Don’t be fooled into thinking ‘a scan a day keeps attackers away’.
-Vulnerability scanning works with penetration testing as part of the security strategy and ensures coverage across the depth and breadth of your estate.
+It works with penetration testing as part of the security strategy and ensures coverage across the depth and breadth of your estate.

-Penetration testing is an in-depth exercise aimed at identifying and safely exploiting weaknesses in an organisation’s networks, applications, or systems.
+Penetration testing is an in-depth exercise to identify and safely exploit weaknesses in an organisation’s networks, applications, or systems.
 It includes information to help businesses remediate the identified risks and help prepare an effective risk remediation plan.